hackshackers/hackshackers-hugo/content/news/2020/01/hacks-hackers-dc-gets-reboot.md

 {{< tweet 1219663445433315328 >}}

-Also, Hacks/Hackers DC is holding a little get-together next week to discuss future plans for the chapter.
+Also, Hacks/Hackers DC is holding a little get-together next week to discuss future plans for the group.
 If you're in DC, don't miss it!

 **Happening this week:**